winnab/celebrity/README.md

 + Rounds
 + Clues

+## Done
++ Once all players have submitted clues, players are randomly assigned to x num teams
++ Each player submits X num clues for a game

 ## TODO
 + Players sign up
 + Game starts on with min num of players
-+ Each player submits X num clues for a game

-+ Once all players have submitted clues, players are randomly assigned to X num teams

 + Players for each team are randomly ordered.
 Once set, this order is the turn order for each round and will not change.
 + Once players confirm teams, button to start game is enabled